KingoftheHomeless/in-other-words/README.md

 under unrealistic conditions.
 Even if optimized, `in-other-words` would fall prey to the same problems.

-Thus, another future goal of mine is investigate if it's possible to take inspiration from `in-other-words`' approach in order to develop an effect system with similar power, but relying on [delimited continuation primops](https://github.com/lexi-lambda/ghc-proposals/blob/delimited-continuation-primops/proposals/0000-delimited-continuation-primops.md) together with other IO operations for performance, with the eventual goal to support more effects than `eff` (currently) does.
+Thus, a goal in the far future is to investigate if it's possible to take inspiration from `in-other-words`' approach in order to develop an effect system with similar power, but relying on [delimited continuation primops](https://github.com/lexi-lambda/ghc-proposals/blob/delimited-continuation-primops/proposals/0000-delimited-continuation-primops.md) together with other IO operations for performance, with the eventual goal to support more effects than `eff` (currently) does.

+<b id="f1">[1](#a1)</b> Every effect is required to be *representational* in the carrier monad.
-<b id="f1">[1](#a1)</b> If you can represent your effect with a `mtl`-style
+This means that if you can represent your effect using:
+* a `mtl`-style effect class
+* without any associated type families
-effect class that can be newtype derived, then you can represent your effect with `in-other-words`.
+* and it can be newtype derived then you can represent your effect with `in-other-words`.